 - Helps people put the pieces back together in a meaningful way, whether or not one wishes to continue identifying as a Christian or not

-Small groups at Brentwood offer regular opportunities to fellowship and make deeper connections with those we worship with on Sundays, often through sharing meals together and gathering in homes on a weekly or monthly basis (Covid permitting).
+Dinner groups at Brentwood offer regular opportunities to build deeper connections with one another, often through sharing meals together and gathering in homes on a weekly or monthly basis.